nuxeo-sandbox/nuxeo-s3-utils/README.md

     * `bucket`: Optional.
 The bucket to use. *Notice*: For advanced usage, when configuring a handler with dynamic buckets (not hard coded in the configuration for example)
     * `key`: The key to use for S3 storage
     * `xpath`: When the input is `Document`, the field to use.
 Default value is the main blob, `file:content`.
+  * *Notice* Upload uses Amazon `TransferManager`and will perform multipart uploads depending on the values set in the configuration (`minimumUploadPartSize`  and `multipartUploadThreshold`).
+See explanations above.

 * **Files > S3 Utils: Download** (ID: `S3Utils.Download`)